Seetharamkoya/Docker-Deep-dive-BigPicture-/README.md

 # Docker-Deep-dive-BigPicture
-Big picture on Docker by Nigel (summery)
+Big picture on Docker by Nigel (summary)

 ## Big picture of Docker technology